 Whether it is ceramic, traditional metal, or any other type of braces, you have options when it comes to picking the right braces for you.
 When the right amount of pressure is applied by the braces, the poorly aligned teeth can be realigned and your crossbite can be fixed.

-> You should visit an orthodontist and discuss how Ivanov Orthodontics can fix your crossbite with braces.
+You should visit an orthodontist near me and discuss how Ivanov Orthodontics can fix your crossbite with braces.

-> Can my orthodontist fix my crossbite underbite with braces?
+Can my orthodontist fix my crossbite underbite with braces?

 Yes, your orthodontist can fix your crossbites.
 They are relatively common, and braces are used to remedy most cases.
 If the crossbite affects only one tooth, then the braces can efficiently reposition the tooth into its correct position without the use of additional orthodontic appliances.
 If there are multiple teeth involved in the crossbite, a dental expansion appliance such as a palatal expander or headgear can be used as an adjunct to the braces.